-We do not scan code references for flags with keys that have less than 3 characters.
+- We do not scan code references for flags with keys that have less than 3 characters.

 - We store up to 10000 files with code references per repository.
 LaunchDarkly ignores additional files.

 - We allow up to 500 characters per line of source code stored.
-LaunchDarkly truncates additional files.
+LaunchDarkly truncates additional characters.

 - We allow up to 25000 code references per file.
 LaunchDarkly ignores additional references.